-This post is about 8 days in the Peloponnese, one of my favorite road trips and itinerary.
-Of all places I love to visit in Greece, Peloponnese may be the most versatile land.
-Peloponnese is the southernmost part of Greece’s mainland, with places including Ancient Olympia, Nafplion, Monemvasia, and Epidavros.
+This post is about 8 days in the Peloponnese, one of my favorite Greek road trips and itinerary.
+Peloponnese is the southernmost part of Greece’s mainland, with beautiful and popular places including Ancient Olympia, Nafplion, Monemvasia, Mycenae, and Epidavros Theater.

 This itinerary, 8 days in the Peloponnese, is intended to be (primarily) an exploration along the coastlines of Messinia and Laconia.
 I mention most of the archaeological sites you find along your route (I am a hopeless history buff!) but other than that, my primary objective is to offer you a holistic presentation of various things to do.
 Or you can just get to the most beautiful beaches and eat delicious food as you make your way from one stop to the next.